Issued: September 15, 2009

 9. Related Information

-Additional information and resources for health and safety issues abroad, including the full text of the USC Student Travel Abroad Emergency Response Guideline, are available through the Strategic and Global Initiatives and Campus Support & Intervention.
+Additional information and resources for health and safety issues abroad, including the full text of the Campus Based Response to Overseas Crises, are available through the Strategic and Global Initiatives and Campus Support & Intervention.

 Please direct any questions regarding this policy to: